 Sydney Harbour is the stage for an unforgettable end-of-year party.

 Join more than one million people gathered around Sydney Harbour to ring in the new year.
 Midnight comes earlier to Sydney than almost any other major international city, and cameras from around the world focus on the harbour as its dramatic firework display unfolds.
-It's a celebration you won't soon forget.
+It's an exhilarating celebration you won't soon forget.
+Visit the official Sydney New Year's Eve website to see the program of events and learn about this year's best vantage points.
+Arrive early.
+This is one of the largest and most popular free events in the world and the crowds build steadily from about midday.

 - Where: Sydney